google/applied-machine-learning-intensive/acs/ac1/_sources/introduction_to_visualizations/introduction.rst

    :align: center
    :alt: An example bar chart visualization.

-This figure holds information on average fare and duration of taxi rides in Chicago.
+This figure holds information about the amount of trips and average fare depending on the duration of taxi rides in Chicago.